 35 U.S.C.
 153. How issued.
-Patents shall be issued in the name of the United States of America, under the seal of the Patent Office, and shall be signed by the Commissioner or have his signature placed thereon and attested by an officer of the Patent Office designated by the Commissioner, and shall be recorded in the Patent Office.
+Patents shall be issued in the name of the United States of America, under the seal of the Patent Office, and shall be signed by the Commissioner or have his signature placed thereon and attested by an officer of the Patent Office designates the state of the Patent Office designates and attested by an officer of the Patent Office designates.

+nated by the Commissioner, and shall be recorded in the Patent Office.

-In accordance with the Commissioner's Notice of July 2, 1952 (661 O.G.
-13) various officials including the head of the Issue and Gazette Branch have been designated as attesting officer to attest to the name of the Commissioner.
-The assistant head of the Issue and Gazette Branch acts as attesting officer in the absence or unavailability of the head of the branch.
+Various officials including the head of the Issue and Gazette Branch have been designated as attesting officer to attest to the name of the Commissioner.
+The assistant head of the Issue and Gazette Branch acts as attesting officer in the absence or unavailability of the head of the Branch.

-1309.01 "Printer Waiting" Cases [R-18]
+1309.01 "Printer Waiting" Cases [R-24]